Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

     - fit() method: modified so that, if there is a saved model, then load it.
 Otherwise, train the model in two steps:

-        1. Freeze the Bert layer and train only the top layer over 'epochs1' epochs
+        1. Freeze the BERT layer and train only the top layer over 'epochs1' epochs
-        2. Unfreeze the Bert layer, and fine-tune the whole model over 'epochs2' epochs
+        2. Unfreeze the BERT layer, and fine-tune the whole model over 'epochs2' epochs

         In the case where the model is trained, the fit method returns the two histories